 Level 2: Engaging and Relating – Babies next begin learning how to express themselves to be understood and are beginning to experience the joy of an engaging relationship.
 They learn that coos bring mom, and that cries can, too, but in different ways.
 They are beginning to experience different emotions and to distinguish between them.
 Babies of this age are able to obtain joy from interactions that are nurturing and responsive and to are beginning to actively engage in relationships.
 The related feelings, such as assertiveness or sadness, can be incorporated into the quality of engagement and the stability of the child’s engagement (ex. does he/she withdraw or become aimless when under stress?).

-Level 6: Emotional Thinking, Logic, and a Sense of Reality – Children have now become better at connecting these symbols together logically, making possible thinking and reflecting.
+Level 6: Abstract Thinking, Refection, Emotional Thinking, Insight into Others – Children have now become better at connecting these symbols together logically, making possible thinking and reflecting.
 They learn how one event leads to another, how to link ideas together, how ideas operate across time and space.
 Ideas can explain emotions and organize their knowledge of the world.
 Logical thinking now leads to new skills, such as debating and scientific reasoning.
 Children can now make up games and play games with rules.
 The child’s now has the ability to make connections between different internal representations or emotional ideas (“I’m mad because you’re mean.”).
 This capacity is a foundation for higher level thinking, problem solving and such capacities as separating fantasy from reality, modulating impulses and mood, and learning to concentrate and plan.